SunsetFi/simply-openapi/packages/controllers/docs/dev/creating-express-routes.md

 ### Orphaned requests

-In @simply-openapi/controllers, `undefined` is carries special meaning when returned by a controller method or a handler middleware function.
+In @simply-openapi/controllers, `undefined` carries special meaning when returned by a controller method or a handler middleware function.
 It indicates that the response has been handled and no further processing is needed.

 However, `undefined` may also crop up if you forget to return a result from your handler method.
 This will cause the request to be orphaned, and the connecting client to time out.